kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/kustomization/replacements/_index.md

 2. With '[]': `metadata.annotations.[config.kubernetes.io/local-config]`

 Strings are used for mapping nodes.
-For sequence nodes, we support two options:
+For sequence nodes, we support three options:

 1. Index by number: `spec.template.spec.containers.1.image`

-2. Index by key-value pair: `spec.template.spec.containers.[name=nginx].image`
+2. Index by key-value pair: `spec.template.spec.containers.[name=nginx].image`.
+If the key-value pair matches multiple elements in the sequence node, all matching elements will be targetted.

+3. Index with a wildcard match: `spec.template.spec.containers.*.env.[name=TARGET_ENV].value`.
+This will target every element in the list.

 ### Example

 For example, suppose one specifies the name of a k8s Secret object in a container's environment variable as follows:

 `job.yaml`